Monday night, November 30th Eric & George

 George looked intently at me and said, “I thought I was insignificant.
 I thought I was a failure.
-That is why I was on the bridge seventy years back ready to jump.
+That is why I was ready to jump off that bridge seventy years back.
 That is why Clarence threw himself into the water.
 He knew to put himself at risk was the best way to save me.
 And that is what that song is all about.”

 Now I was thoroughly confused.
 This guy just wasn’t making any sense.

 “Do you see what I see?”
 George pointed up towards the stars.
 “A star, dancing in the night.
 Do you hear what I hear?”
 He pointed over towards where that music came from.
 “A song, high above the trees.
 Do you know what I know?”
 He pointed at his own temple.
 “A child, shivers in the cold.”

 “OK, so there are some stars in the sky and music on the wind, but I don’t see any kids.”